NBCU Declines to Renew iTunes Contract

 By Alex Weprin

-NBC Universal decided not to renew its contract with Apple iTunes for episodes of its shows.
-The news Aug.
-31 came two days after NBCU and News Corp. unveiled the name of their forthcoming online video joint venture.
-Dubbed Hulu, it is being positioned as a challenger to current online-video heavyweight YouTube.
+NBC Universal has decided not to renew its contract with Apple iTunes, a spokesperson for the media company confirmed today.
+The news comes two days after NBCU and News Corp. unveiled the name of its forthcoming online video joint venture.
+Hulu, as it has been dubbed, is being positioned as a challenger to current online-video heavyweight YouTube.

 If a new agreement is not reached before the current contract expires in December, it could result in the media conglomerate pulling its video content from iTunes, which dominates the downloadable digital content market.